French

 FREN499 Honours Essay Sections

-FREN503A Studies in Seventeenth-Century French Literature - 17TH CENT FR LIT Sections
+FREN501A Studies in Medieval French Literature - MEDIEVAL FR LIT Sections

 FREN511A Studies in Contemporary French Literature - CONTEMP FR LIT Sections